 COVID-19 Supply Chain Issues

-Early in February 2020, the world was in the grips of the pandemic, and borders were closed, flights were canceled and most everybody went onto lockdown.
+Early in February 2020, the world was in the grips of the pandemic, and borders were closed, flights were cancelled and almost everybody went onto lockdown.
 As a remedy to the pandemic, it was the best action to take but the unforeseen result was the total breakdown in supply of any, now vital products.
-These products like PPE were manufactured in China and the world needed the now more than ever.
+These products like PPE were manufactured in China and the world needed them now more than ever.
 But they could not get these products due to the lockdown conditions.
 Not only that, China rerouted all manufacturing of PPE internally so that they can deal with the demand for these products locally.
-This meant that the world had an enormous shortage of these products when they needed it most.
+This meant that the world had an enormous shortage of these products when they needed them most.

 This shortage became daily news the world over.
-For months the largest economies were battling to find PPE products from their international partners and this cause a few close calls with allies.
+For months the largest economies were battling to find PPE products from their international partners.
+This caused a few close calls with allies.
 Several incidents were recorded where armed escorts were employed to get the vital goods from supplier to end-user.
 Even a few heists were recorded amongst former close “international friends”.